 - The right to be free from discrimination — If your employer or co-workers treat you unfairly because of your illness, or you are unfairly terminated from employment, our lawyers can help.

 Learn More About Employee Rights: Schedule a Free Consultation with Our Attorneys

-If your employer in California has treated you unfairly and you believe you have been subjected to wrongful termination, discrimination, or harassment, our employment attorneys are here to help.
+If your employer in California has treated you unfairly and you believe you have been subjected to wrongful termination, discrimination, or harassment, our wrongful termination attorneys are here to help.